Jimmy Tarbuck: Biography

-Tarbuck was born in Wavertree, Liverpool, on 6 February 1940.
-He has an older brother (William) and his parents, Ada McLoughlin (aka Ada Hannagan) and Joseph Frederick Tarbuck, married in March 1947.
+Tarbuck was born in Wavertree, Liverpool, on 6 February 1940, son of Ada (née McLoughlin) and bookmaker Joseph Frederick Tarbuck.
+Joseph Tarbuck had been at school with Ted Ray.
+Jimmy had a brother, Kenneth, and a sister, Norma; another older brother had died at 18 months old.
+Jimmy was a friend of Dave Morris.
 He attended Dovedale Primary School in Liverpool, where he was a schoolmate of John Lennon.

 In April 1960, at the age of 20, he was convicted of stealing a diamond-encrusted cigarette holder from the dressing room of comedian Terry-Thomas, and was placed on probation for two years.
+For a period, he worked in a ladies' hairdresser with Mike McCartney (brother of Paul) and Lewis Collins.

 His first television show was It's Tarbuck '65! on ITV in 1964, though he had been introduced on Sunday Night at the London Palladium in October 1963 by Bruce Forsyth.
 He then replaced Forsyth as the last original host of the show from 1965 until it was axed in 1967.
 He has also hosted numerous quiz shows, including Winner Takes All, Full Swing, and Tarby's Frame Game.
 In the early 1970s he hosted a variety show Tarbuck's Luck on the BBC.

 In the 1980s, he hosted similar Sunday night variety shows, Live from Her Majesty's, Live from the Piccadilly and finally Live from the Palladium, which were produced by London Weekend Television for ITV.

 He appeared on the fourth series of BBC One's Strictly Come Dancing in 2006, but was forced to pull out due to high blood pressure, and needed surgery to fit stents in his heart.
 In 2008, he returned to a variety format on television screens when he co-hosted, alongside Emma Bunton, an edition of ITV1's variety show For One Night Only.
 He appeared on Piers Morgan's Life Stories on 25 May 2012, while on 3 December that year he was invited to celebrate 100 years of the Royal Variety Performance along with Bruce Forsyth, Ronnie Corbett and Des O'Connor.

 Tarbuck made a Comedy Playhouse pilot for the BBC in 1967, acting in Johnny Speight's To Lucifer, A Son alongside John Le Mesurier and Pat Coombs, but a series was not commissioned.
 His only other acting credit was in a 1993 episode of police comedy The Detectives, playing the straight role of Johnny McKenna, an international arms dealer who liked to conduct his business on the golf course.

 In October 2015, Tarbuck and Des O'Connor starred in their own one-off show at the London Palladium to raise money for the new Royal Variety Charity.
-During the following two years they toured clubs and theatres around the UK with his comedy show, and sometimes as a double act with Kenny Lynch.
+During the following two years they toured clubs and theatres around the UK with his comedy show.

+Tarbuck was a close friend of actor and singer Kenny Lynch.